Admin Commands Guide

 Add to

-to add new commands underConfig.Commands
+config/main.luato add new commands underConfig.Commands.Example:

-["mycommand"] = { description = "Custom command", func = function(source, args, rawCommand) TriggerClientEvent("chat:addMessage", source, { args = {"Custom", "This is a test!"} }) end }
+["mycommand"] = { description = "Custom command", func = function(source, args, rawCommand) TriggerClientEvent("chat:addMessage", source, { args = {"Custom", "This is a test!"} }) end }This creates

-with a custom action.
+/mycommandwith a custom action.

 Add to

-:Add new functions to
+ADMINMENU.FUNCTIONS:Add new functions to

-for commands with ac
+ADMINMENU.FUNCTIONSfor commands with acprefix.Example:

-ADMINMENU.FUNCTIONS.customaction = function(source, data) if not HasPermission(source, "custom.action") then return { success = false, message = "No permission" } end -- Your custom logic here return { success = true, message = "Custom action completed" } end
+ADMINMENU.FUNCTIONS.customaction = function(source, data) if not HasPermission(source, "custom.action") then return { success = false, message = "No permission" } end -- Your custom logic here return { success = true, message = "Custom action completed" } endThis creates

-/ccustomaction <playerID>
+/ccustomaction <playerID>.

 Update Permissions: